kvas7andy/CyberBattleSim_Web/README.md

 1. Open folder "/root"
 2. You can check if any files uncommited in Source Control, and try pull for updates
 3. Training files [section](#running-training-files)
-4. Testing agnets performance in simulator [section](#testing-simulator-with-manual-commands-and-learned-agent)
+4. Testing agents performance in simulator [section](#testing-simulator-with-manual-commands-and-learned-agent)

 ### Project structure